hyperledger/iroha-ios/README.md

 # Hyperledger Iroha iOS library

-### Please pay attention!!!
-Master branch of [this](https://github.com/soramitsu/iroha-ios) library works with develop branch of [Hyperledger Iroha](https://github.com/hyperledger/iroha) !!!
-Commands listed in this README.md file depends on Hyperledger Iroha branch!!!
+### Please pay attention!
+Master branch of [this](https://github.com/hyperledger/iroha-ios) library works with develop branch of [Hyperledger Iroha project](https://github.com/hyperledger/iroha)!
+Commands listed in this README.md file depends on Hyperledger Iroha branch!

-This library was implemented in order to provide key generation and signing logic for queries and transactions passed to Hyperledger Iroha
+This library was implemented in order to provide key generation and signing logic for queries and transactions passed to Hyperledger Iroha.
+In example application you can see the way of how to use this library with grpc generated services.

 For establishing connection with [Hyperledger Iroha](https://github.com/hyperledger/iroha) by this library you need to import the following modules into your swift project: